TNOCS/WorldExplorer/readme.md

 	- SDK: `Latest installed`.
 	- Build and run on: `Local machine`.
 	- Unity C# projects checked (for debugging purposes only).
-4. Make sure "Virtual Reality Supported" is checked under Player Settings.
+4. Make sure `Virtual Reality Supported` is checked under Player Settings.
 5. Press Build and select the App folder, and choose a name.
 6. Open the Visual Studio Solution in the created folder.
 7. Build as `Release`, `x86` and either to `Device` (when deploying over USB) or `Remote Machine` (when deploying over Wi-Fi).